SiteAlert/sitealert-wordpress-plugin/readme.txt

 * Adds a new endpoint for upcoming email deliverability monitor
 * Bump minimum WordPress version to 5.3, which is 12 months old
 * Bump tested to up to WordPress 5.6
+* Bump minimum PHP version to 5.6 to match WordPress

 = 1.8.17 (Oct 16, 2020) =
 * Changes name to SiteAlert